Ravenbtw/twitch-following/README.md

 https://twitchfollowing.com

 # Instructions
 Type a Twitch username into the input box, and press enter.
+After the site has gotten all the appropriate information from the Twitch API, it will append it.